Stocks end the week higher as US jobs report calms Fed fears - WTMJ

 AP Business Writers

-Stocks are pushing higher on Wall Street Friday after a lukewarm report on the job market raised hopes the Federal Reserve will keep the accelerator floored on its support for the economy.

-U.S. employers added 559,000 jobs in May, according to the Labor Department.
-It’s an improvement from April’s sluggish gain, though it still fell short of economists’ forecasts.
+The pickup in jobs last month is another sign that the economy continues to recover, even as employment remains relatively shaky and struggling to get back to pre-pandemic levels.

-The report also showed that companies are still struggling to find enough workers as the economy rapidly recovers from the pandemic recession.
+The jobs report showed that companies are still struggling to find enough workers as the economy rapidly recovers from the recession caused by the pandemic.
 People are either looking for better jobs than they had before the pandemic, retiring early, worried about child care or otherwise taking time on the sidelines from the job market.

 “There are still seasonal issues,” said Liz Ann Sonders, chief investment strategist at Charles Schwab.
 There is, she said, a “disconnect between job openings, which have been incredibly robust, and the desire or willingness to go back to work.”

-The early gains put the benchmark S&P 500 index back on track for a weekly gain after several choppy days of trading.
-Technology stocks were biggest gainers and doing the most to push the broader market higher.
-Microsoft rose 2.2% and Oracle rose 2.6%.

-Communications companies and health care companies also made solid gains.
-Banks lagged the market as bond yields edged lower.

-The yield on the 10-year Treasury fell to 1.55% from 1.62% late Thursday.
-The dip weighed on banks, but helped push tech stocks higher.
+Bond yields fell.
+The yield on the 10-year Treasury slipped to 1.55% from 1.62% late Thursday.
+The dip helped push tech stocks higher.
 Lower interest rates help stocks generally because they can steer some investors away from bonds that are paying little in interest toward riskier investments.
 Stocks that look the most expensive based on their earnings, such as technology companies, can be among the biggest beneficiaries.

-The latest jobs report is another sign that the economy continues recovering, but employment is relatively shaky and struggling to get back to pre-pandemic levels.
-It may have also opened the door for the Fed to keep up its efforts, which include monthly bond purchases to keep interest rates low.

 Investors have been worried about rising inflation becoming a long-term issue, rather than the temporary effect from the recovering economy.
 They are also worried that The Fed could consider pulling its support for the economy if inflation runs too hot.